chasm/set/README.md

   When we run this with `npm run server`, we should be able to access the JSON API at, for example, [http://localhost:3005/topics/1/cards/3](http://localhost:3005/topics/1/cards/3).
 Play around with it.
 Pretty neat, huh?
 And with a REST tool such as Postman or Paws, you can do POST, PUT, DELETE, etc. requests as well.

-5. We'll need a library with which to do AJAX&mdash;OK, AJAJ&mdash;too. jQuery is too heavy.
+5. We'll need a library with which to do AJAX&mdash;OK, AJAJ (Asynchronous JavaScript and **JSON**)&mdash;too. jQuery is too heavy.
 We don't need all that stuff.
 [Superagent](https://github.com/visionmedia/superagent) is very nice.
 But [Axios](https://github.com/mzabriskie/axios) makes better use of JS promises, so let's use that:

   ```sh
   npm i -S axios